based on Reviews

 But in addition to the emotional component, which anyone who has ever come into contact with high-quality essential oils can immediately understand, there are also more and more scientific studies that examine the health benefits of essential oils on a biochemical level.

-The nose, with its approximately 350 scent receptors, naturally plays a crucial role in the perception of scents.
-Biochemically, the messenger molecule cAMP plays an important role, converting the scent information triggered by the scent receptors in the olfactory sensory cells into an electrical impulse that is transmitted to the brain via the central nervous system.
+The nose, with its approximately 350 olfactory receptors, naturally plays a crucial role in the perception of scents.
+Biochemically, the messenger molecule cAMP plays an important role, converting the olfactory information triggered by the olfactory receptors in the olfactory sensory cells into an electrical impulse that is transmitted to the brain via the central nervous system.

-But there are scent receptors not only in the nose, but in all cells of the body, for example in fatty tissue, but also in organs such as the lungs, heart or kidneys, where you would not normally expect them.
-Outside of the nose, however, these scent receptors have nothing to do with "smelling" in the true sense of the word, so a term such as "chemoreceptors" would probably be more appropriate.
-If a molecule activates one of these receptors, this can stimulate the cells to release messenger substances, divide or move.According to research by Professor Klatt from the Ruhr University Bochum, these receptors also influence cell death – which could open up exciting possibilities in cancer therapies, for example.
+But odorant receptors are found not only in the nose, but in all cells of the body, for example, in fatty tissue, but also in organs like the lungs, heart, or kidneys, where one might not normally expect them.
+Outside of the nose, however, these odorant receptors have nothing to do with "smell" in the true sense, so a term like "chemoreceptors" would probably be more appropriate.
+If a molecule activates one of these receptors, it can stimulate the cells to release messenger substances, divide, or move.According to research by Professor Klatt from the Ruhr University Bochum, these receptors also influence cell death – which could open up exciting possibilities, for example, in the context of cancer therapies.

 Between 5 and 80 different types of odorant receptors can be found in each tissue.
-And there, these odorant receptors control a variety of different signaling pathways that can have very different effects at the cellular level:
+These odorant receptors control a multitude of different signaling pathways that can have very different effects at the cellular level:

-For example, an odor receptor for violet scent in the pigment cells of the skin inhibits cell growth, while in the retina it can promote cell growth.
-Likewise, the odor receptor for sandalwood can accelerate hair growth and wound healing, whereas it can inhibit the proliferation of leukemia cells.
+For example, an odorant receptor for violet scent inhibits cell growth in the pigment cells of the skin, while it can promote cell growth in the retina.
+Likewise, the odorant receptor for sandalwood can accelerate hair growth and wound healing, whereas it can inhibit the proliferation of leukemia cells.

-From this knowledge and the fact that currently only 50 of the 350 odorant receptors found in humans are known, completely new therapeutic approaches for the future can be derived.
-Professor Hanns Hatt from the Ruhr University Bochum explains:
+This finding, combined with the fact that only 50 of the 350 odorant receptors found in humans are currently known, opens the door to entirely new therapeutic approaches for the future.
+Professor Hanns Hatt of Ruhr University Bochum explains:

-Use in cancer therapy also appears promising, as odor receptors are often found in large quantities in cancer cells and their receptor types can differ from those of healthy cells.
-Therefore, odor receptors could be considered as tumor markers in diagnostics.
-But Professor Hatt also sees potential in therapy, particularly in tumors such as colon or bladder cancer, which are easily accessible to external scents.
+Use in cancer therapy also appears promising, as odorant receptors are often present in large quantities in cancer cells, and their receptor types can differ from those of healthy cells.
+Therefore, odorant receptors could be considered as tumor markers in diagnostics.
+Professor Hatt also sees potential in therapy, particularly for tumors such as colon or bladder cancer, which are easily accessible to external odorants.

 (Source: Lee, Sung Joon; Depoortere, Inge; Hatt, Hanns.
 Nature Reviews Drug Discovery 18, 116-138 (2019))